thriving connections provides support by making the personal and community connections that are important for successful life change.

 "We believe that all people need sufficient relationships, money, and meaning in their lives to thrive."

-A Circle is a supportive friendship across class lines, made up of one Circle Leader who is living on a low-income and three or four Circle Allies who are living on a middle-class income.
-A Circle typically meets once or twice a month to work toward achieving the Circle Leader's plans for moving out of poverty.
+A Thriving Connections Team is a supportive friendship across class lines, made up of one Leader who is living on a low-income and three or four Allies who are living on a middle-class income.
+A Team typically meets once or twice a month to work toward achieving the Leader's plans for moving out of poverty.

 the framework to increase the emotional and financial stability of